Nikos Logothetis

 Nikos K. Logothetis (Νίκος Λογοθέτης; born 5 November 1950 in Istanbul, Turkey) is a Greek biologist and neuroscientist.
-Logothetis studies visual perception and object recognition; he is well known for his work demonstrating that BOLD fMRI data is related to neuronal activity.
-Logothetis directed the department of Physiology of Cognitive Processes at the Max Planck Institute for Biological Cybernetics in Tübingen from 1996 to 2020.
-He will co-direct the International Center for Primate Brain Research in Shanghai beginning in late 2020 or early 2021.
+Logothetis studies visual perception and object recognition and is best known for his work demonstrating that BOLD fMRI data correlate with neuronal activity.
+From 1996 to 2022 Logothetis directed the Department of Physiology of Cognitive Processes at the Max Planck Institute for Biological Cybernetics in Tübingen.
+Since 2021 he has served as director of the International Center for Primate Brain Research (ICPBR) in Shanghai, where he co-directs research alongside Chinese neuroscientist Mu-ming Poo.